 Degree plans for each concentration are provided to students.
 Students are advised to follow the degree plan provided by the advisor during their appointment as the information and coursework are subject to change.
 Students are encouraged to review the TAMU Catalog and the WFSC website for the most current list of courses.

 Field experience is a requirement for all WFSC degree options and can be obtained by completing an internship, studying abroad, or doing research with a professor.
 By completing a field experience, students have the opportunity to use the skills they have learned in a real world environment.
 Students can see a list of available opportunities on the WFSC Job Board.

 Students will need to complete 136 work hours in an experience relating to wildlife or fisheries.
 The internship requires the approval of WFSC Advising Office prior to the start date.
 Internship agreement forms are recommended to be turned into the WFSC Advising Office by the following deadlines.
 Any forms submitted after the deadlines are not guaranteed to be processed.

 Many opportunities are available to travel around the world through Texas A&M University.
 The Study Abroad Programs Office provides advising on trips sponsored by departments all over campus and has up to date lists of new programs and trips being offered.
 As their motto says, “Go Away” on a study abroad trip!

-Each year the department sponsors a trip to the island of Dominica in the Eastern Caribbean.
+Each year the department sponsors a trip visiting the Caribbean since the 1980’s.
 Research topics emphasize terrestrial, freshwater and marine vertebrate research and both basic and applied topics focused on insects.
 For more information, visit dominica.tamu.edu or studyabroad.tamu.edu.

 Amazon River Tropical Biology